 A spouse or child using educational assistance benefits provided pursuant to Chapter 30 or 33 of Title 38 of the United States Code shall be charged in-state tuition while living in New Hampshire and enrolled in any institution of the Community College System of New Hampshire.
-In-state tuition shall be charged to all covered individuals, including but not limited to the following circumstances: Any veteran that has a three-year period of service and an honorable discharge and any veteran for whom this period of service is followed by a four-year period of service, and there is a dishonorable discharge.
+In-state tuition shall be charged to all covered individuals, including but not limited to the following circumstances: Any veteran that has a threeyear period of service and an honorable discharge and any veteran for whom this period of service is followed by a four-year period of service, and there is a dishonorable discharge.
 All of the discharges enumerated in 38 U.S.C. § 3311(c) and 38 U.S.C. § 3011 will be interpreted to fall under New Hampshire RSA 21:50, I, (a)(2).

 In applying the policies, the term "spouse" will be interpreted to include current spouses, former spouses, and same-sex spouses and the term "child" will be interpreted to include biological, adopted, pre-adoptive, and stepchildren of a spouse, including of a same-sex spouse or former spouse.
-Please contact the School Certifying Official at <a href="https://receptions.org/recep
+Please contact the School Certifying Official at RVCCRegistrar@ccsnh.edu if you need assistance or have questions.